Conditions We Treat

 Post-Surgical Care

-• Post-Prostatectomy Care: Prostate cancer surgery and other medical interventions can leave patients with incontinence and pain that limits activity in daily life and recreation.
+Surgeries and other medical interventions can leave patients with incontinence and pain that limits activity in daily life and recreation.
 We will fully assess our patient’s function and immediately initiate strategies to manage their symptoms.
+Types of surgeries include: prostate surgeries (prostatectomy, TURP, HoLEP, etc), abdominal surgeries, and gynecological surgeries.

 Gender-Affirming Surgery Rehabilitation